 Mykonos is excellent for enjoying soft, sandy beaches and crystal clear waters.
 It also has many bars and clubs open all day and night.
 Other popular activities include visiting famous churches like Panagia Paraportiani and sailing to Delos Island.

 Picturesque beaches and history beckon travelers to Milos, Greece.
 Kleftiko Beach is a must-see spot great for snorkeling.
-Boat tours are an excellent way to discover sea caves and marvel at the rock formations.
+Our travel guide to Greece recommends boat tours as an excellent way to discover sea caves and marvel at the rock formations.
 Of course, no visit to Milos is complete without a trip to the Catacombs and the Ancient Theater of Milo.
 This island is also where the famous Venus de Milo statue of Aphrodite was found in 1820.

 Greek cities are well-known for their upbeat party atmosphere, exciting nightlife, and fantastic food.
 You can also explore popular tourist destinations.
 Continue reading to learn more about some of the best cities to check out on your travels.

 Athens is the capital city of Greece and home to the Ancient Agora, the best example of an ancient Greek agora.
 Make sure you see the wonders of the Acropolis and the Temple of Olympian Zeus and devote some time to exploring the Plaka, the oldest neighborhood in the city.
 The best times to visit Athens are March to May and September to November.
 This time of year is pleasant with comfortable weather, no rain, and smaller crowds.

 The second largest city in Greece, Thessaloniki boasts the White Tower as a standout landmark.
 Our travel guide to Greece recommends these other noteworthy things to do in Thessaloniki including a trip to Eptapyrgio Castle, the Rotunda, and the Arch of Galerius.